-Chicken-fried or country-fried steak is usually made with round steak, tenderized then dipped in an egg and milk mixture, then dredged in seasoned flour or bread crumbs.
-The coated steak is then fried in hot fat until the coating is crispy and browned, much like fried chicken.
-A milk gravy is often made and served with the steak, along with mashed potatoes.
+Chicken-fried steak is usually made with round steak which has been cut into serving-size portions and pounded to tenderize.
+The steaks are dipped in an egg and milk mixture and then dredged in seasoned flour or breadcrumbs.
+The coated steak is fried in hot oil or shortening until the coating is crispy and browned.
+The method of cooking is similar to Southern fried chicken, hence the name, "chicken-fried steak."
+A milk gravy is usually made with the pan drippings.

 According to The Dictionary of American Food and Drink by John Mariani, the term "chicken-fried steak" first appeared in print in the year 1952.
 It has long been a favorite dish in the South, Midwest, and the Southwest United States.

 Chicken-Fried Steak with Creamy Gravy This is a typical chicken-fried steak made with round steak or sirloin tip steak.

 The classic creamy gravy is made with milk.
 For a richer gravy, use light cream or half-and-half.